At Your Service

 Reading Placement Test

 Some courses or programs carry a reading prerequisite.
-Check course prerequisites or other course requirements to see if you need this test, or ask your counselor.
+Checkcourse prerequisites or other course requirements to see if you need this test, or ask your counselor.
+ACT, SAT, and Compass Reading placement test scores are valid for five years from the date the test was taken.

 An ACT reading score of 18 or a COMPASS reading score of 80 satisfies the reading minimum competencies for ECC.